-- Check the interior wall near the front of the house, where the water comes in from the water meter.
-In other cases, the main water supply may enter in another area, like in a mechanical room, near the water heater or furnace, or up through the floor.
+- Check the interior wall near the front of the house, where the water comes from the water meter.
+In other cases, the main water supply may enter another area, like in a mechanical room, near the water heater or furnace, or up through the floor.

 - Crawlspace plus a Basement